trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/RestClient.md

 # virtual RestClient

-This class provides an exmaple of an intelligent abstraction for making REST callouts to external endpoints.
+This class provides an example of an intelligent abstraction for making REST callouts to external endpoints.
 It utilizes NamedCredentials for security.
 This class is designated as Virtual so that API Service classes can extend it, and make use of it's methods easily.